 Cannabinoids interact with the ECS and its receptors, known as cannabinoid receptor 1 (CB1 receptor) and cannabinoid receptor 2 (CB2 receptor), to regulate vital body functions.

-Cannabinoids have immunomodulatory properties that help them regulate the immune system(39).
+Cannabinoids have immunomodulatory properties that help them regulate the immune system(30).

-According to a study published in Future Medicinal Chemistry, cannabinoids reduce symptoms of diseases related to inflammation by suppressing inflammatory responses(40).
+According to a study published in Future Medicinal Chemistry, cannabinoids reduce symptoms of diseases related to inflammation by suppressing inflammatory responses(31).

 These immunomodulatory properties include the role of cannabinoids in the induction of apoptosis (cell death) in activated immune cells and the cannabinoids’ ability to suppress cytokines and chemokines in inflammatory sites.

 Cell death is essential in the regulation of inflammation.
-To maintain balance in the body, invading microbial pathogens (viruses) and dying cells should be cleared(41).
-Failure to clear apoptotic neutrophils may result in a prolonged inflammatory response.
+To maintain balance in the body, invading microbial pathogens (viruses) and dying cells should be cleared(32).
+Failure to remove apoptotic neutrophils may result in a prolonged inflammatory response.

 Neutrophils are white blood cells that heal damaged tissues and fix infections.
 Meanwhile, cytokines refer to signaling molecules.
-Chemokines are cytokines that attract cells to inflammatory sites(42).
+Chemokines are cytokines that attract cells to inflammatory sites(33).

-CBD has also been suggested to enhance adenosine signaling, resulting in decreased inflammation(43).
+CBD has also been suggested to enhance adenosine signaling, resulting in reduced inflammation(34).

 How CBD Oil Compares to Alternative Treatments for Inflammation

-Steroids and NSAIDs have significant side effect profiles, which may be detrimental to an individual’s health.
+Steroids and NSAIDs have side effect profiles that may be detrimental to an individual’s health conditions.

-Thus, more people are taking an interest in natural compounds, like dietary supplements and herbal remedies, to reduce inflammation(51).
+Thus, more people are becoming interested in natural compounds, like dietary supplements and herbal remedies, to reduce inflammation(35).

 A study found that omega-3 fatty acids are one of the most effective natural inflammatory agents.
-This fish oil reduces degenerative enzymes and inflammation(52).
+This fish oil reduces degenerative enzymes and inflammation(36).

-Green tea is also an anti-inflammatory agent with antioxidant, cardiovascular, and cancer-preventing properties(53).
+Green tea is also an anti-inflammatory agent with antioxidant, cardiovascular, and cancer-preventing properties(37).
 Individuals are typically recommended to drink three to four cups a day.

 Curcumin or turmeric is believed to have antioxidant and anti-inflammatory effects.
-It is conventionally used for digestive disorders, wounds, arthritis, neurodegenerative diseases, and cancer(54).
+It is conventionally used for digestive disorders, wounds, arthritis, neurodegenerative diseases, and cancer(38).

-The usual dosage of turmeric powder is 400 to 600mg, thrice a day.
-Long-term use may lead to stomach upset and gastric ulcers.
+The usual dosage of turmeric powder is 400mg to 600mg, thrice a day.
+However, long-term use may lead to stomach upset and gastric ulcers.

 Similar to green tea, CBD may have preventive effects on certain cancers, like colon cancer.
 It may also be a potential anti-cancer medication(40).
 More studies are needed to determine any real effects.

-How to Choose the Right CBD for Inflammation
+How to Choose the Best CBD Oil for Inflammation

-A study has shown that CBD combined with THC might have anti-inflammatory effects useful in treating pain caused by rheumatoid arthritis(57).
+A study has shown that CBD combined with THC may have anti-inflammatory effects useful in treating pain caused by rheumatoid arthritis(41).
 However, THC has mind-altering properties.

-A full-spectrum CBD oil uses all the active ingredients of the cannabis plant, including terpenes, flavonoids, essential oils, fatty acids, and less than 0.3% THC, in compliance with federal laws.
+A full-spectrum CBD oil uses all the active ingredients of the cannabis plant, including terpenes, flavonoids, essential oils, fatty acids, and traces of THC, in compliance with federal laws.

-However, note that while the THC content is limited to trace amounts, there is a chance that some drug tests may generate positive results.
+However, note that while the THC content is limited to trace amounts, there is a chance that a drug test may generate a positive result.

 Individuals who prefer THC-free CBD products for their chronic inflammation may use broad-spectrum CBD instead.
 This type of CBD has all the ingredients of a full-spectrum CBD except THC.

-Meanwhile, those who want pure CBD may opt for CBD isolates.
+Meanwhile, those who want pure CBD extract may opt for CBD isolates.

-Buyers who would like to purchase high-quality CBD products for treating inflammation should remember the following guidelines when looking for the right CBD:The laws on CBD vary per state.
-Check if the state laws permit CBD use.
+Buyers who would like to purchase high-quality CBD products for inflammation should remember the following guidelines when looking for the right CBD.

-- If it is non-GMO and certified organic hemp-derived CBD, the product is legitimate.
-Some areas in the United States, such as Colorado, have some of the best hemp farms.
-Always check the hemp source.
+- Always check the hemp source.
+Some areas in the United States, such as Colorado, have some of the best hemp farms that practice sustainable farming.

-- It should first be verified if an online CBD brand has been authorized by the US government to manufacture and sell CBD.
-For more insights on a product, read the product reviews online.
+- Verify if an online CBD brand is authorized by the US government to manufacture and sell CBD.
+For more insights on a product, read product reviews online.

-- Research how the CBD oil was extracted before buying any CBD oil product.
-There are several extraction methods available, such as ethanol, solvent, or lipid extraction.
+- Research how the CBD oil was extracted.
+Several extraction methods available, such as ethanol, solvent, or lipid extraction.

 - The US FDA recognizes the CO2 extraction process as a safe process in pharmaceutical manufacturing(45).
-Carrier oils used in CBD products include medium-chain triglycerides oil (MCT oil), hemp seed oil, and extra-virgin olive oil.
-MCT oil comes from coconut oil.
+Carrier oils used in CBD products include medium-chain triglycerides oil (MCT oil) from coconut oil, hempseed oil, and extra-virgin olive oil.

-- When buying any CBD product, ensure that its certificate of analysis (COA) is accessible.
+- Check a CBD product’s certificate of analysis (COA).
 These lab analyses come from independent laboratories that conduct third-party testing.
-They verify the ingredients, potency, and quality of a CBD product.
+COAs verify the ingredients, potency, and quality of a CBD product.